ojd2/CS5003-Practical-1/README.md

   this.projects.add( project );
 };
 ```
-Next we have a function which is created for removing projects.
+Next we have a function that is created for removing projects.
 ```javascript
 ProController.prototype.removeProject = function( project ){
   this.projects.removeAt( this.projects.indexOf( project, 0 ) );